 Electroconvulsive Therapy (ECT) is a safe and effective treatment for certain psychiatric disorders.
 It is most commonly used to treat severe depression and is often the safest, fastest and most effective treatment available for this illness.
 ECT is also sometimes used to treat patients with manic illness or schizophrenia.

-ECT is available as an inpatient and outpatient treatment.
+ECT is available as an inpatient or outpatient treatment.

 Before ECT begins, a patient’s medical condition is carefully assessed with a complete medical history, physical examination and laboratory tests, including blood tests and an electrocardiogram.

 ECT is given as a course of treatments, with the number of sessions needed to successfully treat severe depression ranging from four to 20.
 The treatments are usually given three times per week - Monday, Wednesday and Friday.

 ECT services at BCH are directed by Drs.
 Frank Guerra, Daniel Fisher, and Christopher Reyburn who are board-certified psychiatrists with years of experience utilizing this therapy.

 For more information, please call 303-440-2280, or visit http://guerrafisherect.com/